Fast Exponentiation and Floating Point Representation

 The IEEE 754 Standard

 Although there has historically been many ways to represent floating points (different bases, with or without gradual underflow etc…), we have eventually settled on a standard that I’ll explain.
-Unless you code on some pretty old/esoteric machine, or do some AI stuff that require the usage of more exotic formats, chances is are this is what you’re dealing with.
+Unless you code on some pretty old/esoteric machine, or do some AI stuff that require the usage of more exotic formats, chances are this is what you’re dealing with.

 s e7 e6 e5 e4 e3 e2 e1 e0 m22 m21 m1 m0